 It’s a powerful means to get men to reflect on the damage that violence can do, as well as suggesting generational change; our children don’t have to grow up witnessing acts of control and violence.

-These attitudes aren’t located to one problem area, social class or particular ethnicity.
 By highlighting something any community finds unacceptable – the devastating effect violence can have on female victims and the children witnessing it – the campaign targets all Victorians across rural, remote and urban areas.